laravel/docs/prompts.md

 use function Laravel\Prompts\select;

 $role = select(
-    'What role should the user have?',
+    label: 'What role should the user have?',
-    ['Member', 'Contributor', 'Owner'],
+    options: ['Member', 'Contributor', 'Owner']
 );
 ```